 Nakano is one stop from Shinjuku on the Chuo Line Rapid Service and one of most densely populated areas in Tokyo.
 A homely, suburban atmosphere coupled with good access to both east and west Tokyo mean that it’s a popular place to live.

-The west bound Chuo Line (Rapid) from Shinjuku gets you to Kichijoji in under 5 minutes.
-From Shinjuku, the Chuo Special Rapid and Commuter Special Rapid do not stop at Nakano so take care which train you board.
-If unsure ask one of the station attendants.
+JR Nakano Station.
+The west bound Chuo Line (Rapid) from Shinjuku gets you to Kichijoji in under 5 minutes, but note that the Chuo Special Rapid and Commuter Special Rapid do not stop at Nakano so take care which train you board.